A portrait of a civilisation which flourished within living memory and left an indelible mark on history

 In the 1650s the Chmielnicki Massacres in the Ukraine by the Cossacks killed 100,000 Jews, forcing those that were left to spread out into the small towns (shtetls) and villages.
 The break-up of Poland-Lithuania - a safe haven for Jews in previous centuries - in the late 18th century further disrupted Yiddish society, as did the Russian anti-Jewish pogroms from the 1880s onwards, at the very time when Yiddish was producing a rich stream of plays, poems and novels.

 Paul Kriwaczek describes the development, over the centuries, of Yiddish language, religion, occupations and social life, art, music and literature.
 The book ends by describing how the Yiddish way of life became one of the foundation stones of modern American, and therefore of the world, culture.

 Paul Kriwaczek was born in Vienna in 1937.
+He grew up in north-west London, where the Yiddish language and culture were still strong among his friends' parents.
 In London he trained as a dentist, and spent a decade working in Iran and Afghanistan.
 From there he travelled extensively in Asia and Africa before developing a career in broadcasting and journalism.
-In 1970 he joined the BBC full-time and wrote, produced and directed for 25 years.
-He is fluent in six languages, including Farsi and Yiddish.
+In 1970, he joined the BBC full-time and wrote, produced and directed for 25 years; he retired in the mid 1990s and lives in north London.
+Paul is fluent in six languages, including Farsi and Yiddish.